We are dedicated to safeguarding our people from harm.

 Aligned with our Purpose, Values and internationally recognised SHE standards (ISO 45001 and 14001), the SHE Policy embodies three guiding principles:

 Innovation and smart technology are key to increasing the effectiveness of controls.
-Technology that physically removes risk and people from harm’s way remained at the forefront of our Smart Safety strategy in 2024, as we employed a data driven approach to prioritising business risks and quantifying the risk-reduction benefits of safety-focused technology.
+Technology that physically removes risk and people from harm’s way remained at the forefront of our safety strategy, as we employed a data driven approach to prioritising business risks and quantifying the risk-reduction benefits of safety-focused technology.

 Piloting new technology on a small scale before full implementation allows us to assess both its benefits and any risks tied to introducing new processes.